idaholab/moose/modules/doc/content/help/faq/faq_build_libmesh.md

 libMesh is supplied by our Conda installation.
 However, if you wish to build and use your own libMesh installation, you can use our
 `update_and_rebuild_libmesh.sh` script.

-Due to having moose-libmesh installed, Conda creates and sets an influential environment variable LIBMESH_DIR.
-One you would have to continually `unset`.
-It is therefor advisable to create a new Conda environment without moose-libmesh installed:
+Due to having moose-libmesh installed, Conda creates and sets an influential environment variable LIBMESH_DIR that you would have to continually `unset`.
+It is therefore advisable to create a new Conda environment without moose-libmesh installed:

 ```bash
 conda create --name custom-libmesh moose-petsc